The Barwon Infant Study (BIS): An Overview

 BIS Project 1: The relationship between the maternal and infant microbiome and early life markers of cardiovascular risk

-Supervisor(s): A/Prof Peter Vuillermin, Prof David Burgner
+Supervisor(s): Prof Peter Vuillermin, Prof David Burgner

 Location: The Child Health Research Unit at Barwon Health (CHERUB) in Geelong and the Murdoch Childrens Research Institute, Melbourne.